RevenueHunt/docs/docs/how-to-guides/add-discount.md

 ![how to add a discount example](/images/how to add a discount example.png){ width="300" }

-This guide explains how to implement Discount Coupons for Checkout with the Shop Quiz: Product Recommendation Quiz app.
+This guide explains how to implement Discount Coupons for Checkout with the RevenueHunt app.

 ## Step 1: Generate a Discount Code